mathcampbell/SPD_2010T/README.md

 ## Why this repo exists 🤦‍♂️

-The Waveshare “1.69-inch Capacitive Touch Round LCD” ships with an ESP-IDF/Arduino wrapper that drags in **15 MB** of extra components and still refuses to compile on stock PlatformIO.
+The Waveshare “1.46-inch Capacitive Touch Round LCD” ships with an ESP-IDF/Arduino wrapper that drags in a whole mass of extra components files that are all limmited/demo drivers and still refuses to compile on stock PlatformIO.
 I spent **three days** reverse-engineering the protocol (and reading MicroPython sources) so you don’t have to.